vycke/crinkles.dev/content/the-case-for-state-machines.md

   Features that seem simple can become unmaintainable due to unforeseen state management issues.
 State machines help avoid this.
 ---

-Recently I had to implement a very simple feature in a web application.
+Recently I had to implement a very simple feature for the [HR application Humaps](https://humaps.nl).
 Within the product, we want to be able to show a dialog with release notes for its users.
 This dialog had very simple requirements that needed to be fulfilled.

 - The user should always be able to view and hide this dialog with the release notes.
 - When there is a new major version number since the last visit, the release notes are automatically shown.